TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 otherwise ``false``.
 In Extbase all validators have to implement the interface :class:`Tx_Extbase_Validation_Validator_ValidatorInterface`.
-In this interface some are methods defined.
+In this interface some methods are defined.
 The most important is called ``isValid($object)``.
 An object or value is passed over to it and it must return ``true`` when the object or value is valid, otherwise it returns ``false``.
 There are some more methods in the :class:`ValidatorInterface` to make it possible to pass settings and poll error messages.
-We recommend to inherit all validators from the :class:`Tx_Extbase_Validation_Validator_ValidatorInterface`, because you get a default implemetation of the helper methods and you only have to implement the :code:`IsValid()` method.
+We recommend to inherit all validators from the :class:`Tx_Extbase_Validation_Validator_AbstractValidator`, because you get a default implemetation of the helper methods and you only have to implement the :code:`IsValid()` method.